Strateg-Eyes

 IMPROVING WORKFORCE SKILLS

-Past research2 has shown that improvements in innovation can occur if organisations improve the skills and knowledge of their workforce.
-An employee who considers that they have a future in their organisation is more likely to be engaged and drive innovation than a disengaged employee.
+Past research has shown that improvements in innovation can occur if organisations improve the skills and knowledge of their workforce.2 An employee who considers that they have a future in their organisation is more likely to be engaged and drive innovation than a disengaged employee.
 Whilst very few modern awards provide for study leave, training or study assistance, an organisation can offer skills training for its workforce as part of its suite of employee benefits and in the place of other direct monetary benefits.
 Organisations have recognised in the past that offering skills training and study assistance are key retention tools and assist in career advancement within the organisation.
 However, this should not be limited to any particular industry or to one part of an organisation’s workforce (such as professionals) but offered to the whole workforce.

 Further, skills training is an additional benefit that might be provided to employees during enterprise bargaining and considered by the Fair Work Commission when it is undertaking the better-off-overall test and deciding whether to approve an enterprise agreement.